Nagathejas-M-S/Clickbait-Buster-Promoting-Trust-with-Ethical-Content-Presentation/README.md

 ### Commercial Opportunities

 The Anti Click-Bait should be sufficient for most (all) academic and hobby purposes, and certainly for all simulation-based purposes on a basic level.

+### Steps to run the new React application

+1.Open Ghost-riders-app in Pycharm in your local PC and then run python api/index.py

+2.Open Ghost-riders-app/frontend in seperate Pycharm window and run npm start